How to Quickly Disable Automatic Updates in WordPress

 3.3 Disable Automatic Updates for Specific Plugins and Themes

-WordPress allows to disable automatic updates for plugins and themes.
+WordPress allows you to disable automatic updates for plugins and themes.

 disable automatic update for specific plugin

-To disable automatic updates for a specific theme, navigate to Appearance → Theme setting from your WordPress dashboard.
-Click on Disable auto-updates option for the specific theme as shown below.
+To disable automatic updates for a specific theme, navigate to Appearance → Theme settings from your WordPress dashboard.
+Click on Disable auto-updates option for the specific theme, as shown below.

 disable automatic updates for specific theme